MohamedNabill7/Alex-Virtual-Assistant-in-Smart-Home/README.md

 ## Features in Leo

-	Leo is a Personal Artificial Intelligence voice assistant used to predict the basic functions like,
+	**Alex** is a Personal Artificial Intelligence voice assistant used to predict the basic functions like,

 		Smart-Home Control
 		Predicts time, date